MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-topology.md

 author: mgoedtel
 ms.author: magoedte
 manager: carmonm
-ms.date: 10/30/2017
+ms.date: 01/16/2018
 ms.custom: na
 ms.prod: system-center-2016
-monikerRange: 'sc-om-1711'
+monikerRange: 'sc-om-1801'
 ms.technology: operations-manager
 ms.topic: article
 ---

 # How create a dashboard with the Topology widget in the Web console
-In System Center Operations Manager, the Web console provides a monitoring interface for a management group that can be opened on any computer using any browser that has connectivity to the Web console server.
+In System Center Operations Manager version 1801, the Web console provides a monitoring interface for a management group that can be opened on any computer using any browser that has connectivity to the Web console server.
 The following steps describe how to create dashboard in the new HTML5 Web console with the Topology widget.

 ## Add widget to dashboard